 Plastic Surgery and Anesthesia: Weighing Your Options

 Millions of people around the world are undergoing cosmetic procedures every year.
 Whether it’s to improve the shape of the abdomen, change breast size, or get rid of stubborn pockets of fat, the options available to everyone today are at an all-time high.
 Yet, one concern that holds many people back from looking their best is the fear of going under general anesthesia.
 Is it possible to have plastic surgery without general anesthesia?
-What’s the deal on “awake” plastic surgery?
+What’s the deal with “awake” plastic surgery?
 And what are the options if you’re thinking about going under the knife?

 Plastic Surgery Without Anesthesia